gcapizzi/moka/README.md

 We use `ExpectDouble` to expect method calls on a double, and `VerifyCalls` to verify that the calls have actually been made.

+## How does Moka compare to the other Go mocking frameworks?

+There are a lot of mocking libraries for Go out there, so why build a new one?
+Compared to those libraries, Moka offers:

+* A very readable syntax, inspired by RSpec.
+* A model that naturally supports stubbing or mocking different method calls with different arguments and return values, without the need to enforce any order, which would add unnecessary coupling between your tests and your implementation.
+* A relatively straightforward way to declare double types, without the need for a generator.
+We still plan to introduce a generator to make things even easier.
+* Strict doubles that will make your test fail on any unexpected interaction, instead of loose doubles that will return zero values and lead to confusing failures.

+On the other hand, Moka currently lacks:

+* Compile-time type safety: in order to offer such a flexible and readable syntax, Moka cannot use the Go type system to detect invalid stub/mock declarations at compile-time.
+When using typed doubles, Moka will instead detect those errors at runtime and fail the test.
+* Support for custom behaviour in stub/mock declarations: this features is in the works and will allow to declare stubs/mocks using anonymous functions.
+- Support for argument matchers: will be implemented soon.
+- Support for enforced order of interactions: will be implemented soon.

 ## Gotchas

 ### Variadic Methods